Rick Heiser, OTD, OTR/L, CHT, CLT

 His career has focused on hand and upper extremity conditions as well as work injury management and rehab, lymphedema management, custom splint/orthotic fabrication and rehab management.

 He has also contracted with numerous facilities around the country to provide rehab services learning best practices along the way.
 Rick enjoys incorporating research into the care of his clients to achieve the best outcomes and loves to team with them to help meet their goals in a compassionate and caring environment.
 He has participated in local, national and international mission trips and was invited to China as a consultant until Covid interrupted.
-He also has a loves spending time with his rescue dog, Claire, a Catahoula Leopard Dog, and enjoys taking her on his outdoor adventures.
+He also loves spending time with his rescue dog, Claire, a Catahoula Leopard Dog, and enjoys taking her on his outdoor adventures.